-3(1) The teacher understands how learner diversity can affect communication and knows how to communicate effectively in differing environments.
+3(I) The teacher understands how learner diversity can affect communication and knows how to communicate effectively in differing environments.

 3(m) The teacher knows how to use technologies and how to guide learners to apply them in appropriate, safe, and effective ways.

-appropriate, sate, and effective ways.

 3(n) The teacher is committed to working with learners, colleagues, families, and communities to establish positive and supportive learning environments.
 3(o) The teacher values the role of learners in promoting each other's learning and recognizes the importance of peer relationships in establishing a climate of learning.